awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Redis.md

 + [Redis node\-type specific parameters](#ParameterGroups.Redis.NodeSpecific)

 **Note**
-Because the newer Redis versions provide a better and more stable user experience, Redis versions 5\.0\.0, 5\.0\.3, 5\.0\.4 and 5\.0\.5 as well as 2\.6\.13, 2\.8\.6, and 2\.8\.19 are deprecated when using the ElastiCache console\.
+Because the newer Redis versions provide a better and more stable user experience, Redis versions 2\.6\.13, 2\.8\.6, and 2\.8\.19 are deprecated when using the ElastiCache console\.
 We recommend against using these Redis versions\.
 If you need to use one of them, work with the AWS CLI or ElastiCache API\.
 For more information, see the following topics: